acltc/url-shortener-app/README.md

     rake db:migrate

-Now let’s set up the association between links and visits!
+Now, set up the association between links and visits!

 A link has many visits.